top of page

 2018

-MiAL Annual collection, TM Lighting Gallery, London
+MiAL Annual collection, TM Lighting Gallery, Kings Cross, London

 Degree show, London College of Communication UAL, London